cailmdaley/AU_Mic/notes/aumic_notes.md

 -   do imfit without flare time
 -   just show combined image
 -   check preweighted uvf
+-   clean down to data rms, not model
+-   for band9:
+    -   split out by date to check for flares
+    -   split out by pointing for uvmodel $\chi^2$

 ##### Papers:
 -   Thebault 2009
+-   Wyatt 2008
+-   matthews et al. 2014
+-   hughes 2017
 ------------------------------------------------------------
 ##### For Meredith:
 -   Should noise remain the same across all models for a given observation?